Skip to main content

 Dryck & Mat

 Fine dining establishment Dryck & Mat (drink and food) is one for the wine and beer connoisseur.
-Drinks are sourced carefully from Sweden and beyond and paired perfectly with imaginatively composed dishes – crayfish with hazelnut and grilled nectarine being just one example.
-Choose from the à la carte menu or opt for tasting menus large and small.
+Drinks are sourced carefully from Sweden and beyond and paired perfectly with imaginatively composed dishes.
+Choose from the à la carte menu or opt for a tasting menu.
 If you fancy a post-dinner drink, pop into the bar next door, Sju Flaskor (seven bottles), named so, because they always have seven spirits and seven cocktails on the menu.

 Miss Voon

 A modern restaurant perched on the eleventh floor of Elite Hotel Academia in central Uppsala, Miss Voon offers fine Asian/European fusion food and cityscape views.
-The regularly changing menu is imaginative – think asparagus with yuzu-koshu hollandaise and tuna with papaya, peanut, coriander and lime.
-The flavoursome and beautifully presented dishes come in half portions (it’s recommended that you order three to four) and the drinks list features many hard-to-find options, such as Yona Yona, a pale ale from Japan.
+The regularly changing menu is imaginative and the flavoursome and beautifully presented dishes come in half portions (it’s recommended that you order three to four).
+The drinks list features many hard-to-find options.

 Jay Fu’s at Uppsala Saluhall